www-e/edrak/docs/ADMIN_DASHBOARD_FINAL_SUMMARY.md

 4. **Responsive Design**: Mobile-first approach with touch-friendly interactions

 ### Technical Requirements
-1. **shadcn/ui Integration**: Use existing components with Edrak theme
+1. **shadcn/ui Integration**: Use existing components with sportschool theme
 2. **No Hardcoded Colors**: All styling through CSS variables from globals.css
 3. **No Dead Code**: Every component justified by backend APIs
 4. **Type Safety**: Strict TypeScript typing for all components